-Short name Description Standard concentrates with relative high EF factor not allowed in feed EF low Concentrates ration.
+Short name Description EF low Concentrates Standard concentrates with relative high EF factor not allowed in feed ration.
 Use of soybean meal put equal to amount in the base.
-Purchase of soybean meal maximum 50% of amount of soybean meal in Soybeanmeal the base scenario 25% of the base arable crop, including silage maize on the farm is Permanent grassland replaced by grassland.
-Lower milkyield 10% decrease of milk yield per cow as compared to the base.
-Number of cows 10% decrease in number of dairy cows as compared to the base 30% methane reduction from enteric fermentation per lactating dairy cow.
-Costs are around 50 to 70 euro per cow, depending on the dry Use of Feed additive matter intake.
-Extended lactation Life time of the cows assumed to increase with 1.5 years per cow as compared to the base.
-Costs are assumed equal to 40 euro per cow.
+Soybean meal Purchase of soybean meal maximum 50% of amount of soybean meal in the base scenario Permanent grassland 25% of the base arable crop, including silage maize on the farm is replaced by grassland.
+Lower milk yield 10% decrease of milk yield per cow compared to the base.
+Number of cows 10% decrease in number of dairy cows as compared to the base Use of Feed additive Experiments show that the feed additive Bovaer® potentially reduces methane emission from enteric fermentation with about 30% per lactating dairy cow.
+As we assume adoption on all farms, with differences in feed ration and management skills we assume a more modest reduction percentage of 20%.
+Costs are around 50 to 70 euro per cow, depending on the dry matter intake.
+Increased number of lactation periods per cow Life time of the cows assumed to increase with 1.5 years per cow compared to the base.
+Costs are assumed to be equal to 40 euro per cow.

-Average marginal abatement costs of use of feed additives (Bovaer®) and extended lactation are also quite comparable between different groups of dairy farms.
-The decrease in GHG emission in the extended lactations scenario is especially achieved via less young stock on the farm.
+Average marginal abatement costs of use of feed additives (Bovaer[®]) and Increased number of lactation periods per cow are also quite comparable between different groups of dairy farms.
+The decrease in GHG emission of the mitigation option 'increased number of lactation periods per cow' is especially achieved via less young stock on the farm.
 It should be noted that marginal costs data of increasing the lactation period is very uncertain and might differ a lot per farm among other depending on farm characteristics (e.g. stable capacity) and management quality.
 Average marginal abatement costs of increasing the share of permanent grassland and decreasing the number of dairy cows over all dairy farms in the Netherlands are also quite comparable.
 Note however that the contribution of decreasing the number of dairy cows to total GHG mitigation is much larger.
-Finally, decreasing the milk yield of the dairy cows with 10% on all dairy farms appears to be the least cost effective, resulting in an average abatement costs of almost 130 euro per ton CO2-eq.
-This measure however contributes highest to the aggregated GHG mitigation of 7.3 MT CO2-eq.
+Finally, decreasing the milk yield of the dairy cows with 10% on all dairy farms appears to be the least cost effective, resulting in an average abatement costs of almost 130 euro per ton CO2eq.
 The decrease in GHG emission from lower milk yield is especially achieved via less use of purchased concentrates and corresponding decrease of upstream emissions.